larrykooper/melville/README.md

-A blog written in node.js using PostgreSQL
+A blog written in node.js using PostgreSQL!